akvo/akvo-product-design/services/NotificationService/15-NotificationService/FunctionalDesign/NotificationService.md

 - the service should be able to emit events based on a *type*.
 - the service should expose a REST API for other services to consume.

+## Goals
+Define a defined way to communicate between different services.

 ## Non goals
 A service should not be able to push whatever events to the service but they should follow pre-defined contract.
 Otherwise we will have problems both in consuming messages and in presenting the data in the web UI.

 The first itteration should probably not include email, it's a isolated feature that can easiy be added later.

 ## Scenarios
 *these needs to be worked on*